ujjawaldeveloper/uroodx/README.md

 - **Backend**: Express.js, MongoDB
 - **Authentication**: JSON Web Tokens (JWT)
 - **Shipping API Integration**: Real-time data from DHL, FedEx, Aramex, etc.
-- **Deployment**: Netlify (Frontend), AWS beanstalk (Backend)
+- **Deployment**: Verel (Frontend), AWS beanstalk (Backend)

 ---

 ### **8. Thank You for Visiting!** 🎉

-We appreciate your interest in **UroodX**!
+I appreciate your interest in my github account **ujjawaldeveloper**!
 Feel free to explore, use, and contribute.
 If you find this project useful, please ⭐ the repository!

 For any inquiries, feel free to reach out.
+I would be happy to assist you.

 ---